Optimal Sharing Rule for a Household with a Portfolio Management Problem: Application

+Each agent has his own constant discount rate $\rho_i$.
 Next take $d=1$ as in \cite{Wachter} (the extension to multiple stocks is straightforward).
 The asset price follows a geometric Brownian motion.
 In order to isolate the effects of time variation on expected returns, the risk-free rate is assumed to be constant and equal to $r\geq 0$ but this assumption can be relaxed.
 We fix the volatility $\sigma:=\sigma_{11}\in(0,\infty)$ for \eqref{eq:diffusion}, but we do not specify the drift $b_1\in\R$.
 Instead, we model the price of risk $\theta$ by

 where $(\lambda_{\theta},\sigma_{\theta},\bar{\theta})\in(0,\infty)^3$.
 We assume $W=W^{1}$, so that the stock price $S^1_t$ and the state variable $\theta_t$ are perfectly negatively correlated.
 These assumptions are like those in \cite{Kim}, except that the latter allows for imperfect correlation, and thus incomplete markets.
-The extension of our results to incomplete markets is a non-trivial issue (see Remark \ref{inc}).
+The extension of our results to incomplete markets is a non-trivial issue and is left as a topic of future research.

 The body of academic literature on long term mean reversion is more tractable than that on short term mean reversion.
 A comprehensive study on the existence of mean reversion in Equity Prices has been done in \cite{osfc}.
 The primary case for the existence of long term mean reversion was made in two papers published in 1988, one by \cite{Summers}, the other by \cite{Fama1}.
 In summary, these papers conclude that for period lengths between 3 and 5 years, long term mean reversion was present in stock market returns between 1926 and 1985.